top of page

 Checking Out

-I’m broke, broken and cold as hell.
-I would give anything for a decent set of wheels and a future.
-But I have neither, except in wistful moments when I allow myself a brief indulgence of hope.
-So here I stand, my toes pressing the curb through second-hand sneakers.
-Leaning into the icy gusts of passing traffic I wait for the 8:11am local in this has-been, rustbelt city.
-This bus, number forty-seven, is a hulking reminder of a bygone era.
-It gulps diesel fuel by the gallon and farts thick, acrid exhaust on every grade and with the least exertion.
+So here I stand, toes pressing the curb through second-hand sneakers.
+Leaning into the icy gusts of passing traffic I wait for the eight eleven local in this has-been, rustbelt city.
+This bus, number forty seven, is a hulking reminder of a bygone era.
+It gulps diesel fuel by the gallon and farts thick, acrid exhaust on every grade or at the least exertion.
 When the snorting beast finally arrives, it splashes grimy, four-lane gutter wash on my frozen ankles.

 Perfect.

-You see, my story is as twisted and colorful as the ink and needle artwork etched neatly into the subcutaneous layers of my skin.
-It all started about two years and three thousand miles ago.
-The small, intricate design on the back of my neck turned out to be the swan song of a ten tooth, fifty-one-year-old hippie who earned a meager living as a tattoo artist.
-The deed was consummated somewhere deep in the bowels of San Francisco.
+It all started a little over six months and three thousand miles ago.
 I wasn’t conscious at the time so I can’t tell you the full details of what happened or why.
-All I can say is that I have always had a knack for adventure mostly those that are not of my choosing – and cheap scotch whiskey.
+All I can say is that I have always had a knack for adventure, mostly those that are not of my choosing – and cheap whiskey.
 The latter being definitely of my choosing.

 Bastards.

-And today is Monday – again
+And today is Monday – again!

 bottom of page